elastisys/compliantkubernetes/docs/user-guide/additional-services/redis.md

 ## Getting Access

-Your administrator will set up a ConfigMap inside Compliant Kubernetes, which contains all information you need to access your Redis cluster.
+Your administrator will set up a ConfigMap inside Welkin, which contains all information you need to access your Redis cluster.
 The ConfigMap has the following shape:

 ```yaml